Vilmo18/COVID-19-Making-Decision/README.md

 ## Research Question
 How does implementation of non-pharmaceutical interventions on days 5, 10, 30, and 50 after the first detected case of SARS-CoV-2 in Italy affect ICU bed occupancy?

-## Description Data
+## Dataset Description

 The dataset containing historical data on COVID-19 cases, hospitalizations, and hospital bed occupancy has been sourced from the Italian National Institute of Health.
-Our dataset, named \texttt{hospitalization.csv}, includes 150 rows and 4 columns.
-Each row corresponds to a specific day starting from \emph{February 24, 2020} and includes the following columns:
+Our dataset, named `hospitalization.csv`, includes 150 rows and 4 columns.
+Each row corresponds to a specific day starting from *February 24, 2020* and includes the following columns:

 - **Time**: The date of the recorded data (daily).
 - **Excluded_ICU_cases**: The number of patients hospitalized in normal beds (non-ICU).